flash-coin/flashcore-lib/docs/uri.md

-# Bitcoin URIs
+# Flashcoin URIs
 Represents a flashcoin payment URI.
-Bitcoin URI strings became the most popular way to share payment request, sometimes as a flashcoin link and others using a QR code.
+Flashcoin URI strings became the most popular way to share payment request, sometimes as a flashcoin link and others using a QR code.

 URI Examples: